-We are currently a "foreign private issuer" as defined in Rule 405, but are voluntarily choosing to register and report using domestic forms.
-We are required to determine our status as a FPI for the 2017 fiscal year as of the last day of our second quarter, or May 31, 2017.
-On such date, if we no longer qualify as a "foreign private issuer" (as set forth in Rule 3b-4 of the Exchange Act), we will then become subject to the U.S. domestic issuer rules as of the first day of our 2018 fiscal year, or December 1, 2017.
-As a result, should we determine on May 31, 2017 that we are no longer a "foreign private issuer," after November 30, 2017 we will be subject to the U.S. domestic issuer rules and we will have the option of conducting redemptions like other blank check companies in conjunction with a proxy solicitation pursuant to the proxy rules and not pursuant to the tender offer rules.
-We expect that we will no longer qualify as a "foreign private issuer" as of May 31, 2017.
+Until May 31, 2017, we were a "foreign private issuer" as defined in Rule 405, but voluntarily chose to register and report using domestic forms.
+As of May 31, 2017, we no longer qualified as a "foreign private issuer" (as set forth in Rule 3b-4 of the Exchange Act).
+As a result, we are subject to the U.S. domestic issuer rules and have the option of conducting redemptions like other blank check companies in conjunction with a proxy solicitation pursuant to the proxy rules and not pursuant to the tender offer rules.

 We are an "emerging growth company," as defined in the JOBS Act.
-We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the completion of our initial public offering, (b) in which we have total annual gross revenue of at least \$1.0 billion, or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior May 31st (the end of our second fiscal quarter), and (2) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.
+We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the completion of our initial public offering, (b) in which we have total annual gross revenue of at least \$1.07 billion, or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior May 31st (the end of our second fiscal quarter), and (2) the date on which we have issued more than \$1.0 billion in non-convertible debt during the prior three-year period.